 - Sea salt flakes

-- Place the fish fillet onto a paper-lined baking tray ensuring the paper is large enough to fold and enclose the fish within it.
+- Place the fish fillet on a paper-lined baking tray, ensuring the paper is large enough to fold and enclose the fish.

 - Thinly slice the garlic and scatter it over the butter and fish.

-- Add a few whole cherry tomatoes then slice and add the remaining.
+- Add a few whole cherry tomatoes, then slice and add the remaining ones.

-- Thinly slice half the lemon and place it over the fish.
+- Thinly slice half of the lemon and place the slices over the fish.

-- Add some freshly cracked black pepper and flakey sea salt.
+- Season with freshly cracked black pepper and sea salt flakes.

-- Sprinkle with fresh dill fronds and squeeze over the juice of half the lemon.
+- Sprinkle with fresh dill fronds and squeeze over the juice of half of the lemon.

-- Close the paper around the fish, folding the paper together in the middle and around the edges.
-This will seal in the steam when baked.
+- Close the paper around the fish, folding it together in the middle and around the edges to seal in the steam during baking.

 - Bake at 180°C/350°F for 15 minutes if your fillet is thinner than normal, and 20 minutes if the fish is thicker than 2 inches.